AhmedYousriSobhi/aCupOfTea/fields/tabularData/conceptInMachineLearning/mlUnsupervised.md

 The average intra-cluster distance is the average distance between the data point and all other data points in its cluster.
 The average nearest-cluster distance is the average distance between the data point and the nearest data point in another cluster.

 The Silhouette Score for a cluster is calculated as the average Silhouette Score for all data points in the cluster.
 The overall Silhouette Score for the clustering is calculated as the average Silhouette Score for all clusters.

+If b > a, then the score is postive, this indicates:
+- From b, which is bigger, clusters are far from each others, which means they are seperated.
+- From a, which is smaller, in the same cluster, the data points are near to each others.

 A high Silhouette Score indicates that the clustering is well-defined and that the data points are well-assigned to their clusters.
 A low Silhouette Score indicates that the clustering is not well-defined and that some of the data points may be assigned to the wrong clusters.